abinit/abinit/doc/tutorial/compilation.md

 ## Installing FFTW

 FFTW is a C library for computing the Fast Fourier transform in one or more dimensions.
-Abinit alread provides an internal implementation of the FFT algorithm in Fortran so FFTW is an optional dependency.
-If you care about performance, FFTW (or MKL) is a nice thing to have because it is usually faster than the internal version.

 The FFTW source code can be dowloaded from [fftw.org](http://www.fftw.org/), the tarball of the latest version is available at this URL: <http://www.fftw.org/fftw-3.3.8.tar.gz>.

+!!! important

+    Abinit alread provides an internal implementation of the FFT algorithm hence FFTW is an optional dependency.
+    If you care about performance, FFTW (or MKL DFTI) is a nice thing to have because these implementations are usually faster than the internal Fortran version.

 The compilation procedure is very similar to the one previously used for libxc.
 Note, however, that Abinit needs both the **single-precision** and the **double-precision** version.